20220612 gd p6120111 cw

 Mission Synod

 The Mission Synod is the highest decision-making body of Mission 21.
-And it is even more: members of cultures and denominations from four continents meet at the Mission Synod.
-Delegates from our partner countries deliberate, discuss and celebrate global fellowship.
+And it is even more than that: the Mission Synod brings together people from different cultures and denominations across four continents.
+Delegates from our partner countries deliberate, discuss, and celebrate global fellowship.

 The majority of the mission synod takes place online and on special occasions also on site.
 Then the synod days are accompanied by public events.
 This is an excellent opportunity to get to know us and our international guests better and to foster fellowship.
 You will find up-to-date information in our agenda.
 We cordially invite you to the events!